AI-MANIAC007/airman-data-science-assessment/reports/methodology.md

 - operational usefulness

 The model can support future operational reviews and may also be improved using larger historical datasets and additional factors which can be considered in real world scenarios.

+---

+# Explainability Questions

+## 1. Why did you choose your risk score formula?

+I used a weighted risk score because the task required an explainable approach.
+I intentionally did not use a machine learning model because the dataset is relatively small and contains data quality issues such as missing values and inconsistencies.

+Using a complex model at this stage would reduce interpretability and make it difficult to explain why a cadet received a particular score.
+A weighted score makes each contribution visible and easy to understand.

+---

+## 2. Which features had the most impact and why?

+Flight progress, study progress, quiz score, and payment status had higher impact because they directly affect training continuity and cadet performance.

+---

+## 3. What assumptions did you make?

+- Higher inactivity means lower engagement
+- High outstanding payments may affect training
+- Repeated cancellations can delay progress
+- Flight and study progress should move together

+---

+## 4. What data quality issue could mislead the model?

+Missing flight timings, incorrect delay values, missing study records, and payment inconsistencies can affect the calculated score.

+If a machine learning model had been used directly on such data, it could learn misleading patterns.

+---

+## 5. What would you not automate or predict yet?

+I would not automatically predict training failure or instructor quality because the current data is not sufficient for such decisions.

+I also avoided using ML models for these predictions because the available information may not represent real cadet performance completely.

+---

+## 6. How would you validate this model with real FTO data?

+I would test the score using historical cadet data and compare it with actual training outcomes and completion status.

+---

+## 7. How would you prevent unfair ranking of cadets?

+The score should only use training-related information and avoid personal information.

+The score should be used for support and intervention instead of publicly ranking cadets.

+---

+## 8. How should AIRMAN display this insight without demotivating students?

+Instead of labels like "high risk", the system can display:

+- Additional study support recommended
+- Training attention required
+- More practice suggested

+---

+## 9. What additional data would improve the model?

+- Weather severity
+- Instructor experience
+- Attendance percentage
+- Simulator performance
+- Cadet feedback

+---

+## 10. How would this analysis help Skynet and TOGA become more intelligent products?

+Skynet can improve aircraft utilization and workload management.

+TOGA can provide personalized study recommendations and identify weak learning areas earlier.

+Both systems can move from reactive monitoring to earlier intervention and support.